Paolo Palmacci: Club

+International

-Palmacci was first called up to the Italian national team in 2006, aged 22, for an exhibition tournament in Réunion.
+Palmacci was first called up to the Italy national team in 2006, aged 22, for an exhibition tournament in Réunion.
 He was subsequently a surprise inclusion in Italy's final 12-man squad for the 2006 FIFA Beach Soccer World Cup a month later.

 At the 2008 World Cup, he scored his self-proclaimed favourite ever beach soccer goal, an overhead kick in the quarter-final victory over France.
-He then went on to score one of Italy's three goals in the defeat against Brazil in the final.
+Italy reached their first World Cup final at said edition, and he scored one of his team's three goals in the defeat against Brazil.

-In 2011, he won the domestic treble with Terracina (league, cup and super cup).
+Palmacci survived new Italy head coach Massimiliano Esposito's purging of the squad in 2010 to find himself as one of the most experienced members of the national team come the time of the 2011 FIFA Beach Soccer World Cup; he was Italy's top scorer at the tournament with seven goals.

-Palmacci became Italy's all-time record appearance maker at the 2015 European Games in Baku, overtaking the previous holder, Michele Leghissa.
+Palmacci became Italy's all-time record appearance maker at the 2015 European Games in Baku, overtaking the previous holder Michele Leghissa's 162 caps.
+A few weeks later at the 2015 World Cup in Espinho, Portugal, he infamously missed the crucial spotkick in the penalty shootout loss against Tahiti in the semi-final.

 At the 2017 World Cup qualifiers in September 2016, Palmacci reached 189 goals for his country, becoming Italy's all-time record goalscorer, surpassing Roberto Pasquali.
-However, he has since relinquished this record to Gabriele Gori.
 He also made his 200th appearance for Italy at the tournament, against Poland in the semi-finals.

-After 11 years with Terracina, Palmacci made a "shock" move to rival club Catania in 2017.
-Later that year, Palmacci reached the milestone of 200 goals for Italy in an 11–4 victory against Ukraine during the Superfinal of the Euro Beach Soccer League.
+He held the scoring record for two and a half years until he relinquished it to Gabriele Gori.
+In 2017, Palmacci reached the milestone of 200 goals for Italy in an 11–4 victory against Ukraine during the Superfinal of the Euro Beach Soccer League.

+In 2018, he scored Italy's last penalty of the shootout win versus Spain in the final of the Euro Beach Soccer League to help seal the title, the biggest of Palmacci's international career.
 In 2019, he was one of just two surviving Italian players to play in the World Cup final against Portugal, having also played Italy's only previous final in 2008.
+Palmacci's final appearance to date for Italy came during the team's unsuccessful World Cup qualifying campaign in June 2021.

+Style of play

+Palmacci has been described as "agile and quick, with great acrobatic skills... the prototype of the ideal beach soccer striker."